vuestorefront/vue-storefront/packages/core/docs/guide/cart-and-wishlist.md

 </script>
 ```

-## Checking if an item is on the wishlist
+## Checking if single item is on the wishlist

 To check if a product is already on the wishlist pass it to `isInWishlist` method: